trimstray/nginx-admins-handbook/doc/RULES.md

   > HTTP/2 has a extremely large [blacklist](https://http2.github.io/http2-spec/#BadCipherSuites) of old and insecure ciphers, so you should avoid them.

+  > To test your server with [RFC 7540](https://tools.ietf.org/html/rfc7540) <sup>[IETF]</sup> (HTTP/2) and [RFC 7541](https://tools.ietf.org/html/rfc7541) <sup>[IETF]</sup> (HPACK) use [h2spec](https://github.com/summerwind/h2spec) tool.

+  > Obviously, there is no pleasure without pain.
+There are serious vulnerabilities detected in the HTTP/2 protocol.
+For more information please see [HTTP/2 can shut you down!](https://www.secpod.com/blog/http2-dos-vulnerabilities/), [On the recent HTTP/2 DoS attacks](https://blog.cloudflare.com/on-the-recent-http-2-dos-attacks/), and [HTTP/2: In-depth analysis of the top four flaws of the next generation web protocol](https://www.imperva.com/docs/Imperva_HII_HTTP2.pdf) <sup>[pdf]</sup>.

+  > Let's not forget about backwards-compatible with HTTP/1.1, also when it comes to security.
+Many of the vulnerabilities for HTTP/1.1 may be present in HTTP/2.

 ###### Example

 ```nginx